grzesiek-galezowski/driver-pattern-demo/DriverInFunctionalHttpApiTests/README.md

 }
 ```

-Let's try to get rid of some verbosity.
+Let's try to get rid of some of the verbosity.

 ## Introducing actors